havochvatten/ArcGISConnector-QGIS-Plugin/README.md

 ## Development

-The plugin is developed using Python 2.
  It uses a version of the [*model-view-controller*](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern.
 The model aims to only contain data to be manipulated by the controller and not use any third party modules.
 Currently, we use a service module to tie the functionality together between view controllers and the model.
 The controllers handle the interaction between the model and the user interface, each controller handling a single such interface.
 The current architecture leaves a lot of space for improvement, and is, just as the plugin, in an alpha state.

 ## Backlog for Future Development